bterwijn/NQueens/docs/CodeQuality.md

 want to talk about are:

 * naming of variables/functions/classes/modules: capitals, underscores
-* using a '_' prefix for name of private/internal details of classes
+* using underscores ('_') prefix for name of private/internal details of classes
 * how to write comments and documentation

-### Example

-The conventions used in this project are:
+As can be seen in for example the [Board](https://github.com/bterwijn/NQueens/blob/master/NQueens/Board/Board.py) class, we choice use the following conventions:

-* classes start with a capital, functions and variables with a small case character
+* classes start with a capital, but functions and variables with a small case character
-* a '_' prefix is used for private/internal details of a class
+* a underscores ('_') prefix is used for private/internal details of a class
-* inline comments are use to clarify otherwise difficult logic
+* inline comments are use to clarify logic that is otherwise difficult to understand
-* we use Python Docstring to write documentation for each class and function

-As can be seen in for example the [Board](https://github.com/bterwijn/NQueens/blob/master/NQueens/Board/Board.py) class.

 ## Documentation